 Simmering / Reducing

-This is by far the easiest method to follow when it comes to thickening any type of sauce, especially tomato sauces.
+This is by far the easiest method to follow when it comes to thickening any type of sauce, especially tomato sauce.

 Tomatoes have a lot of water in them which is released when they are cooked.
 The water, unfortunately, is what affects the consistency and makes it runny.
 An excessive amount of water is also what dilutes the flavor of the sauce.